omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - undid workoutdetail.date and instance.date because its rounding dates forward to the next day.

 Functionality to add:
+- ?only update base workout times counted and duration at midnight?
 - add click to hide/show scaling on workout detail and instance detail pages.
 - change results create view to be function based and hide instance choice and set default to the instance that was just on.
         - the function can take three args (request, user, uuid).